appbaseio/reactive-manual/docs/v1/map-components/PlacesSearch.md

 ![Image to be displayed](https://i.imgur.com/XnuaS4T.png)

-`PlacesSearch` creates a location search UI component that is connected to a database field, which queries the distance around this location.
+`PlacesSearch` creates a location search UI component that is connected to a geopoint type field.
+It queries for places within proximity of the user selected location landmark in the UI.

 Example uses: